Local Invariant Structures in the Dynamics of Capillary Water Jet

 The formulation (\ref{EQ}) is inspired by Zakharov-Craig-Sulem; see \cite{CSS1992,DKSZ1996}.
 The local theory of (\ref{EQ}) does not essentially differ from the well-known 2D capillary water waves system except for the curvature term.
 Local well-posedness for (\ref{EQ}) can either be inferred from the general local theory for free-boundary Eulerian systems as in \cite{CoutandShkoller2007,SZ2008a,SZ2008b,ShatahZeng2011}, or developed modeling that of capillary water waves as in \cite{HK2023,Yang2024}.
 Local theory for water waves system under different geometric and capillarity assumptions have been established in \cite{BG1998,Wu1997,Wu1999,Lannes2005,MingZhang2009,ABZ2011,ABZ2014,Shao2026Cauchy}, and may apply to (\ref{EQ}) after suitable adaptation.

-However, due to the curved geometric nature of the cylinder, the long time behavior of (\ref{EQ}) is very different from the one in flat capillary water waves system.
-In particular, the so-called \emph{Rayleigh-Plateau instability} occurs in the system under long-wave perturbation.
+However, due to the curved geometric nature of the cylinder, the long time behavior of (\ref{EQ}) is very different from the one in capillary water waves system for water level.
+In particular, the so-called \emph{Rayleigh-Plateau instability} occurs in the system under long wave perturbation.
 It is the goal of this paper to provide a rigorous mathematical justification of such instability.